-17 Best YouTube Video Editors for Beginners in 2023
+17 Best Video Editing Software for YouTube Beginners in 2024

-There are so many things you need to know to become a success on YouTube.
-Like understanding the complex YouTube algorithm, how to create eye-catching thumbnails, how to get the best audio and visuals, and understanding music licensing rules.
+There are many things to learn and do before starting a YouTube channel, such as understanding the complex YouTube algorithm, creating eye-catching thumbnails, studying the YouTube code of conduct, and brushing up on things like monetization and music licensing rules.
 Not to mention coming up with amazing content your viewers will actually want to watch.

-Snapshot of Our Top 3 YouTube Video Editors
+Snapshot of Our Top 3 Video Editing Software for YouTube

 1. PowerDirector 365 - Best Overall

 PowerDirector is the best video editing software for YouTube.
-It comes packed with AI features, so you can start editing videos for YouTube right away.
-Editors will find everything they need to make a video from start to finish, including intros, outros, a royalty-free background music library, direct uploads to YouTube, and much more.
+Users will find everything they need to edit YouTube videos from start to finish, including intros, outros, a royalty-free background music library, direct uploads to YouTube, and much more.
+It’s also filled with beginner-friendly features like AI-powered tools and Guided Edits.
 Detailed Review >

 Download the best video editing software for YouTube for free by clicking the link below.

-How to Pick the Best YouTube Video Editor
+How to Choose the Best Video Editing Software for YouTube

 There are a lot of factors to consider when choosing the best video editing software for YouTube.
 Fortunately, they come in all shapes and sizes, price ranges, and skill levels.
-For every software you consider, make sure these three things line up:
+For every software you consider, make sure these three things line up with your needs:

 Budget

-There’s a YouTube video editor in every price range from free to expensive.
-Decide how much you are willing to spend and don’t even consider software outside of your budget.
+Decide how much you are willing to spend, and don’t even consider software outside of your budget.
+Fortunately, there are YouTube video editors available in every price range.

 Skill Level